bell-bot/ComputerSecurityNotes/notes/ComputerSecurityNotes.md

 - TCP generally checks data transmitted by comparing a checksum of the data with a checksum encoded in the packet

 ### Ports
+=> This is how we can have many different applications running on the same host
 - TCP (& UPD) supports concurrent applications on the same server
 - Ports are *16 bit numbers* identifying where data is directed
     - e.g. >telnet 192.168.0.1:80; https://example.co.uk:8080